megaease/easeagent/doc/tracing-api.md

 ## Span

-In a Tracing, each node is a Span, here we also encapsulate Span.

 In a Tracing, each node is a Span, here we also encapsulate the Span.

 According to the agreement, we still abide by Dapper